hufrea/byedpi/README.md

-Implementation of some DPI bypass methods.
+⁷⁷Implementation of some DPI bypass methods.
 The program is a local SOCKS proxy server.

 Usage example: